Johnny Depp Accuses Amber Heard Of Riding Media Hype Over Split

 Through Heard’s lawyer, Pierce O’Donnell, the actress allegedly stated that “Johnny seems to wish to prolong this proceeding as a means of punishing me.”

-O’Donnell called for ‘the prompt dissolution of marriage’ while the 53-year-old actor “frustrated the final settlement of this matter at every turn through his relentless, mean-spirited campaign against Heard.”
+O’Donnell called for “the prompt dissolution of marriage” while the 53-year-old actor “frustrated the final settlement of this matter at every turn through his relentless, mean-spirited campaign against Heard.”
 He has supposedly been blocking their attempts to reach a working settlement.

-“Indeed, if (Depp) were truly interested in settlement (rather than in perpetuating his feud with (Heard) and forcing her to pay attorneys’ fees),” the motion from Amber Heard read, “He would have devoted his efforts to completing the required two forms of settlement, which still lack complete signatures from his attorneys, and would have cooperated in other actions required by the DPM (Deal Point Memorandum), rather than wasting the resources of the Court with this bad faith request.”
+“Indeed, if (Depp) were truly interested in settlement (rather than in perpetuating his feud with (Heard) and forcing her to pay attorneys’ fees),” the motion from Amber Heard read.
+“He would have devoted his efforts to completing the required two forms of settlement, which still lack complete signatures from his attorneys, and would have cooperated in other actions required by the DPM (Deal Point Memorandum), rather than wasting the resources of the Court with this bad faith request.”

 In August last year, Heard announced that she will donate the $7 million she will get from her ex-husband to a charity that works with abused women.
 However, some are claiming that this was just a ruse in order to debunk all the reports about her marriage to the actor after a whirlwind romance.